top1944/duckuments/docs/atoms_40_exercises/25_exercise_ros_logs.md

 * The total number of messages.
 * The minimum, maximum, average, and median period (in seconds) between successive messages.

+Print out the statistics using the YAML format.
 Example output:

     $ dt-bag-analyze ![bag file]